kabaros/crd-ngo/src/pages/about/index.md

 path: /about
 title: About CDR
 ---
-The Centre for Development and Research (CDR) is an independent development and research non-profit organization.
+The Centre for Development and Research (CDR) is an independent development and research non-profit organization working for peace and sustainable development.

 # Vision